SAFER SKIES Act FAQ

 What does "SLTT" mean?

 SLTT stands for State, Local, Tribal, and Territorial.
-It is a federal designation used to describe the categories of non-federal government entities that are eligible for counter-drone authority under the SAFER SKIES Act.
-This includes all levels of government below the federal level across the United States and its territories.
+It describes the categories of non-federal government entities eligible for counter-drone authority under the SAFER SKIES Act, covering all levels of government below the federal level across the United States and its territories.

 What happens if we miss the 48-hour reporting window?